Statement: call for swift trial to finally achieve justice for journalist Gerry Ortega

 Ortega, an environmental journalist based on the island of Palawan in the Philippines, reported on corruption within the administration of ex-Palawan governor Reyes before he was murdered in 2011.
 Reyes had been in hiding despite an arrest warrant issued against him in 2023.

 Reyes’ surrender came after a successful legal bid to have his trial transferred to a court in Quezon City, near the capital Manila.
 The Ortega family had wanted the trial to stay in Palawan, but a Philippine court recently rejected the family’s legal plea.
-No date has been fixed for the start of the Reyes trial in Quezon City.
+Now the trial will finally take place on 8 November 2024.

 The three press freedom groups - who together form the ‘A Safer World for the Truth’ initiative - met with the Philippine authorities in Manila earlier this year to present new leads that could lead to the arrest of Reyes.
 The coalition has investigated the Ortega case since 2020 which showed damning evidence of Reyes’ role in the journalist’s murder.
 Since 1992, 96 journalists have been killed in connection with their work in the Philippines.